The Hon. Martin Dixon MP, former Victorian Member of Parliament for Nepean

 In honour of Miette, we established a scholarship fund in her name: 'The Miette Skiller Scholarship Fund', which provides for PhD scholarships to research DIPG.

 Though I now spend most of my time as a faculty member at the University of Melbourne School of Medicine, I still have some research activity ongoing at St Jude Children's Research Hospital in Memphis, Tennessee, where I worked full-time for many years prior to returning to Australia.
 St Jude is a leading pediatric cancer hospital and research institute that, apart from competititve grant funding, attracts more than $US 500 million a year in philanthropic donations.
 That extraordinary public largess contributes massively to the quality of both the clincial and invesigative programs within this intellectually outstanding, caring institution.

 Along with our own excellent and recently rejuvenated Royal Children's Hospital, St Jude is a member of the global Children's Oncology Group.
 What is discovered here, and what is found at St Jude, is shared across our small world to feed ulitmately into the diagnostic and therapeutic approaches that help catastrophically ill children.
-That is why I give my enthusustic and unqualified support to the Isabella and Marcus Pediatric Brainstem Tumour Fund that will be used to provide an Endowed Chair and associated research laboratory in Pediatric Oncology at the University of Melbourne.
+That is why I give my enthusustic and unqualified support to the Isabella and Marcus Foundation that will be used to provide and Endowed Chair and associated research laboratory at University of Melbourne.
 There could be no better target for your benevolence than to support an activity that will help very sick children.

 Peter C. Doherty AC, FAA, FRS

 Nobel Laureate for Medicine

 Thank-you for meeting with me to explain the reasons why you are both so passionate about raising funds to endow a Professorship in Paediatric Neurological Cancer Research at the University of Melbourne and the Royal Children's Hospital.